Edwin Warfield

 Edwin Warfield (May 7, 1848 – March 31, 1920) was an American politician and a member of the United States Democratic Party, and the 45th Governor of Maryland in the United States from 1904 to 1908.
+From 1902 to 1903, he served as president general of the National Society of the Sons of the American Revolution.

 Early life

 Edwin Warfield was born to Albert G. Warfield and Margaret Gassaway Warfield at the "Oakdale" plantation in Howard County, Maryland.
-He received early education at the public schools of Howard County and at St. Timothy's Hall (formerly an Episcopal Church institution, now known as St. Timothy's School) in Catonsville, Maryland, a "streetcar suburb", southwest of Baltimore in Baltimore County.
-In 1877 he became a professor at Maryland's Agricultural College.
-Although Maryland was a Union State, many families were southern sympathizers, two of Warfield's brothers served in the Confederate States Army.
-Gassaway Watkins Warfield died at Camp Chase, and Albert G Warfield Jr. survived the conflict.
-After the abolition of slavery in the United States, Warfield had to return home frequently to help run his family's estate.
-He also spent time as a teacher in the county schools, and, in his spare time, studied for admission to the bar.
-Warfield founded The Daily Record as a court/legal proceedings, financial/commercial and business newspaper in 1888.
-It has continued into the 21st Century along with a corresponding "Warfield's" magazine published during the 1980s-90's.
-By his father, he was a third cousin to the Duchess of Windsor (originally named/née Bessie Wallis Warfield, later Wallis Warfield Simpson of Baltimore), wife of the abdicated king of the United Kingdom, King Edward VIII, later Prince Edward, Duke of Windsor in 1936–1937, which gained world-wide attention and coverage, seventeen years after the former Governor's death.
-Warfield's lineage also allowed him membership into the Sons of the American Revolution, where he served as 8th President General from 1902 until 1903.
+He received early education at the public schools of Howard County and at St. Timothy's Hall (formerly an Episcopal Church institution, now known as St. Timothy's School) in Catonsville, Maryland, southwest of Baltimore.
+In 1877, he became a professor at Maryland's Agricultural College.

+Although Maryland was a Union State, many families were southern sympathizers, and two of Warfield's brothers served in the Confederate States Army.
+Gassaway Watkins Warfield died at Camp Chase, while Albert G Warfield Jr. survived the conflict.
+The emancipation of enslaved workers left his family with little property besides their land, and so Warfield interrupted his education to work on the family farm.
+He also spent time as a teacher in the county schools, and studied for admission to the bar in his spare time.
+In 1888, Warfield founded The Daily Record as a newspaper covering finance, commerce, business, and court matters or legal proceedings.
+The publication continued into the 21st century, along with a corresponding "Warfield's" magazine published from the 1980s through the 1990s.

+Through his father's line, he was a third cousin to the Duchess of Windsor (originally named Bessie Wallis Warfield, later Wallis Warfield Simpson of Baltimore), wife of the abdicated king of the United Kingdom, King Edward VIII, later Prince Edward, Duke of Windsor.
+Warfield's lineage also allowed him membership into the Sons of the American Revolution, where he served as President General from 1902 until 1903.

 Political career

-In 1874, Warfield was appointed to the office of Register of Wills for Howard County to fill a vacancy.
+In 1874, Warfield was appointed to fill a vacancy in the office of Register of Wills for Howard County.
 He was elected to a full six-year term the following year, and served until 1881.
 He was appointed to the Maryland Senate following the resignation of Arthur Pue Gorman to accept a higher office, was re-elected in 1883, and served as President of the Maryland State Senate during the 1886 session.
 While in the Senate, Warfield began his own law practice in Ellicott City, Maryland, and purchased the Ellicott City Times, where he served as editor from 1882 to 1886.
-He also founded a bank in the town where he worked until 1890.